ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 A slightly new trend from the previous years is that this year, most people reported that they like to stay up-to-date about Solidity versions, security alerts, and announcements by following the [Solidity GitHub Releases page](https://github.com/ethereum/solidity/releases), followed by Solidity [Twitter](https://twitter.com/solidity_lang) or [Mastodon](https://fosstodon.org/@solidity).

-Other often mentioned means of information is the [Solidity blog](https://blog.soliditylang.org/).
+Another often mentioned means of information is the [Solidity blog](https://blog.soliditylang.org/).

 Interestingly, about 21.2% claim to not be doing any of the above.